 The cards used in ATM are plastic cards with magnetic strip or a card embedded with small chip.
 The commercial banks in India, issue ATM cards viz.
 Debit Cards, Credit Cards, and Pre-paid cards, to their customers on request.
 When a card holder visits the ATM kiosk, it prompts the cardholder to authenticate themselves, by inserting the ATM card on a slot provided in the machine.
 A host computer is connected or communicated via network to ATMs.
-On insertion of ATM card in the ATM, the host computer supplies electronic data of card users’ account and the crypto-processor inside the ATM encodes magnetic stripe or chip of the ATM card.
+On insertion of ATM card in the ATM, the host computer supplies electronic data of card users’ account and the crypto-processor inside the ATM encodes magnetic stripe or EMV chip of the ATM card.
 The ATM validates the card for operation on scrutiny of card user’s data and security features of the card.
-After the validation process, the cardholder will be asked to enter numeric password which is commonly known as PIN (Personal Identification Number).
+After the validation process, the cardholder will be prompted to enter numeric password which is commonly known as PIN* (Personal Identification Number).
 If the PIN is correctly entered, the ATM permits operation to user viz. to verify the balance in the account, deposit cash or withdraw cash, request for cheque book or request for statement of account etc.

 Latest developments in ATMs